 - Look into your current diet and lifestyle to see if any changes can be made

 - Check the ingredients of your face cleaning products; remove any with harsh chemicals

 - Stop using cosmetics to see if that lessens the reaction

 - Use hot water when washing your pillowcases and towels

 All of these may help to lower your chances of getting this condition, but it is not guaranteed, so please consult your doctor before undertaking any sort of skin treatment if you suspect you have perioral dermatitis.

 Is Perioral Dermatitis Contagious?

 No!
 This type and any other type of dermatitis is NOT contagious so there's no need to worry about someone close to you ending up with perioral dermatitis.
 This is a pretty common question because like most people, when they realize they have some type of skin condition, they worry about spreading it.
 Luckily, you don't have to worry about this when you have any kind of dermatitis.

 Soothing Relief for All Dermatitis Types

-Our soap was created by Eczema Sufferers so we understand what it’s like to have sensitive skin that reacts easily to skincare products, and not in a good way.
-Our handmade Honey & Oatmeal soap bars contain only natural ingredients that you can actually pronounce.
+Our soap was created by Eczema sufferers, so we understand what it’s like to have sensitive skin that reacts easily to skincare products, and not in a good way.
+Our handmade Honey & Oatmeal Eczema Soap bars contain only natural ingredients that you can actually pronounce: